How to warm up an email domain (+ best practices)

 If you’re operating on a shared IP, you may want to consider transferring your information to a dedicated IP to have more control over your reputation.

-Shared IP and its reputation can be negatively impacted by other people who are using it as well – even if you would try your best to properly warm up the IP address, the IP reputation could be easily damaged by spammers or scammers who would use the given IP for their malicious email activities.
+Shared IP and its reputation can be negatively impacted by other people who are using it as well – even if you try your best to properly warm up the IP address, the IP reputation could be easily damaged by spammers or scammers who would use the given IP for their malicious email activities.

 Switching to a dedicated IP address will help you to solve this issue and give you full control over its reputation (+ domain reputation as well).